Dionysus: Origins

 Dionysus triumph, a mosaic from the House of Poseidon, Zeugma Mosaic Museum.

 Academics in the nineteenth century, using study of philology and comparative mythology, often regarded Dionysus as a foreign deity who was only reluctantly accepted into the standard Greek pantheon at a relatively late date, based on his myths which often involve this theme—a god who spends much of his time on earth abroad, and struggles for acceptance when he returns to Greece.
 However, more recent evidence has shown that Dionysus was in fact one of the earliest gods attested in mainland Greek culture.
 The earliest written records of Dionysus worship come from Mycenaean Greece, specifically in and around the Palace of Nestor in Pylos, dated to around 1300 BC.
 The details of any religion surrounding Dionysus in this period are scant, and most evidence comes in the form only of his name, written as di-wo-nu-su-jo ("Dionysoio" = 'of Dionysus') in Linear B, preserved on fragments of clay tablets that indicate a connection to offerings or payments of wine, which was described as being "of Dionysus".
 References have also been uncovered to "women of Oinoa", the "place of wine", who may correspond to the Dionysian women of later periods.

+Some 19th-century classicists such as Matthew Arnold identified Phanes as a prototype for Dionysus, and argued that he was originally venerated not as a bringer of wine and revelry but as a "custodian of borrowed identities".
+According to this theory, early Dionysian rites were believed to allow worshippers to temporarily take on another persona – ancestor, animal, and even enemies – supposedly explaining why Dionysus is uniquely associated with theatre, madness, and foreigners.

 Golden naiskos with Dionysus, 2nd cent.
 BC.